Experienced Attorneys in Charlottesville, VA Craft Premarital Agreements

 - Duress or compulsion — A contract is not enforceable unless the parties agree to it voluntarily.
 We advise you of circumstances a court might interpret as coercive, such as unequal bargaining power, so you can avoid any taint in the execution of your agreement.

 - Fraud — Valid agreements require full financial disclosure prior to signing.
 Agreements between parties with vastly different levels of financial sophistication are generally suspect, unless each party has independent counsel negotiating for them.

 - Unconscionability — If the terms of an agreement are so unequal that they “shock the conscience” of the court, an agreement is not valid.
 Unconscionability is judged at the time of formation.
 If, for example, the couple divided their property in equal measures at the outset, but over time, the property designated for one spouse lost its value while the other spouse’s property grew in value, the law would not void the agreement to restore balance.

 When you come to our family law office for a premarital agreement, you can rely on our knowledge, dedication, and attention to detail.
 We are determined to provide the results you need.

-Trust our Charlotte and Leesburg family lawyers to negotiate your premarital agreement
+Trust our Charlotte family lawyers to negotiate your premarital agreement

 A premarital agreement provides important protections that can make you feel more secure in your marriage.
 The knowledgeable attorneys at Joseph & Mische, P.C. can help you execute a contract that can withstand court scrutiny.
-Call our Charlottesville office at 434.260.8749 or our Leesburg office at 703.777.7740.
+Call our Charlottesville office at 434.260.8749.
 You can also contact our firm online to schedule a confidential appointment.